woocommerce/woocommerce/readme.txt

 == Changelog ==

-* Tweak - If all variations are out of stock, maintain pricing.
+* Fix - If all variations are out of stock, maintain pricing display.
 * Tweak - If no variation prices are found, show no price label rather than free.
+* Tweak - Made tab panel selector more specific to avoid theme conflicts.

 = 2.4.1 - 10/08/2015 =
 * Fix - Tweaked the 2.4 upgrade routine to disable refund emails during update.